Login

 Miscellaneous

-• Default styles can be disabled with a Settings switch, making it easier to use custom styles if you wish
+• Default styles can be disabled with a settings switch, making it easier to apply custom styles

 • EDD has flexible national, international, and local tax settings